Montana/gagg/README.md

 ![gagg](https://getprowl.com/assets/images/gagg.png)

-The idea in itself is not mine, it is Mazzy McDaid's I'm redoing JS, and unwordpressing her website.
-The idea again is not mine, this is Mazzy the owner/creator of Gagg.
+The idea in itself is not mine, it is Mazzy McDaid's I'm redoing JS, some HTML, inserting some ReactJS and unwordpressing her website.
+The idea again is not mine, this is Mazzy the owner/creator of Gagg pictured below.

 <img src="http://getprowl.com/assets/images/mazzy.png" width="1400" height="500" />